-There are several categories of reusable packaging typically found in industry.
-Examples of reusable packaging include:
+Several categories of reusable packaging are found in widespread use.
+Examples include:

-The use of reusable packaging can be an attractive option in terms of positive economic, sustainability and social outcomes.
+Reusable packaging can be an attractive option in terms of positive economic, sustainability, and social outcomes.

-Reusable packaging is also associated with better protection of parts and reduced damage.
-Storage and transportation efficiencies also result from their superior strength for stacking of full containers, and when empty, through collapsible or nestable design of pallets and containers.
+Reusable packaging is also associated with better protection of products and reduced damage.
+And cost-saving storage and transportation efficiencies are achieved because of reusable containers' superior strength for stacking when full and through a collapsible or nestable design when they're empty.

 Sustainability is aided by the avoidance of expendable packaging, thus negating the need to dispose of it or to divert it away from the landfill through efforts to recycle.
 Better product protection in reusable packaging also aids sustainability through reduction of damage and the investment of resources required to dispose of the unsaleable product as well as to manufacture and ship the replacement merchandise.

-In terms of social outcomes, reusable packaging can be designed to improve ergonomics, through the creation of handheld containers with handholds, for example, or drop doors that allow material handlers to work in close proximity to items to be handled.
+In terms of social outcomes, reusable packaging can be designed to improve ergonomics, through the creation of smaller containers with handholds, for example, or of drop doors that allow material handlers to work in close proximity to items to be handled.

-When companies have conditions such as those listed below, they may be in a good position to take advantage of the savings offered by reusable packaging.
-Such conditions include:
+When companies meet one or more of the business conditions listed below, they may be in a good position to take advantage of the savings offered by reusable packaging.

 - High-volume shipments

 - High volumes of solid waste that must be disposed of